 The NHS Long Term Plan places emphasis on increased integration between primary and community care.
 Outlining significant investment in primary care reform through Primary Care Networks (PCNs)

 PCNs are a significant new way of organising care in every area of England.
 They bring together all health and social care services in a local area (usually covering 40,000 to 50,000 people) to deliver more joined-up care.
 They are not new organisations, but will work in new ways with their communities.

 The National Voices coalition is making primary care reform a priority because it is here that the things that matter to our charity members and their beneficiaries can be implemented: person centred, coordinated care close to home; reducing health inequalities; and working with community and voluntary sector groups for better wellbeing outcomes.

-Here are our 'explainer' resources that can be used by voluntary sector groups and networks to explain the changes, and explore why and how to work with PCNs:
+We have created a series of 'explainer' resources that can be used by voluntary sector groups and networks to explain the changes, and explore why and how to work with PCNs.

 - What PCNs are and why they are important in the context of the NHS Long Term Plan

 - Why PCNs are important to the VCSE sector

 - How to find your local PCN(s) and how to work with them